One line of code

 In one section was news and in another was a global medal table.
 These had to be kept updated in real time.
 Back then I wasn't as proficient in cloud services as I am now, so I was looking for a simple solution.
 There was no official medal list API.
 I needed a way of obtaining, storing and serving this data for free.
 I was also worried about hosting costs - afterall, this is one of the biggest world events, what if my app became popular and struggled to deliver content.

 I decided that the easiest thing to do was host a csv file.
 I would keep that updated and it would load into the app on every pull-to-refresh.
 But how could I keep it updated?
 And where could I host it?
-I thought about watching the games religiously and inputting all the data by hand, but decided to just steal a medal table from a wikipedia instead.
+I thought about watching the games religiously and inputting all the data by hand, but decided to just steal a medal table from Wikipedia instead.
 Thanks Wikipedia moderators!

 I loaded up Google Sheets and typed this into a cell:

-=IMPORTHTML("https://en.wikipedia.org/wiki/2012_Summer_Olympics_medal_table", "table", 3)
+=IMPORTHTML("https://en.wikipedia.org/wiki/2012_Summer_Olympics_medal_table", "table", 4)

 And out popped the medal table…